Integrations

 | data-ak-target | Viewport/device target ID. |

 | data-ak-format | Override the output format (webp, png, mp4, gif).
-Ignored for clips — always uses mp4. |
+Clips and demo videos use MP4 by default. |

 For single-page apps that add images dynamically, call the refresh function after inserting new elements: